ZacharyCalvert/family/README.md

 ## <a name="verify">Users Needing to Verify a Signature</a>

 1. You will need the command line gpg utility on your command path
-1. Run ```gpg --import Signature.gpg```.
+1. Run ```gpg --import ./public/Signature.gpg```.
 The signature is what you should have received from the signer.
 1. To verify a file, you must run ```gpg --verify <thefile>.sig <thefile>```

 ## <a name="packing">Users Creating a Distribution</a>